 - Depression – Studies indicate the cause is an autoimmune response

-- Age – Usually associated with diminished sense of smell and flavor.
+- Age – Usually associated with a diminished sense of smell and flavor.

 Here’s what to do when you can’t smell or taste

-- The first thing to do is figure out why you are suffering from anosmia (loss of smell).
+- The first thing to do is figure out, if you can, why you are suffering from anosmia (loss of smell).
 Sometimes it will be obvious sometimes not so much.

 - If you get a cold or suffer from nasal allergies, you may well lose your sense of smell or taste until the cold goes away or the allergy situation is resolved.
 Also, just as a word of warning, you can permanently lose or diminish your sense of smell and taste (flavor) with persistent nasal infections.